fanovilla/conthego/README.md

 * params for method calls bound as strings; please do conversion as per need inside fixture methods

 ### fixtures
+* fixture methods required to return a value, current limitation
 * struct properties to assert on must be exported (dependent on json marshal behaviour)